 Switch Witch Book

 If you want to go full out with this, you can get the Switchcrafted book and witch doll set…but to be honest, you don’t really need either do this tradition!
 And I actually find that it’s more fun to just take the idea and run with it at home.
 I also don’t love that it focuses on Halloween candy being “sugary” in a negative way that may be confusing for kids.

-TIP: There are printables, poems, and really all manner of things to make this complicated.
+TIP: There are printables, poems, and really all manner of things to make this complicated if you spend any time on Google.
 You do you, but know this is perfectly fine if you streamline it!

 Who is the Switch Witch good for?

 I like using this idea for kids over about age 3 or 4.
 Younger than that and the nuances of how it works may be a little hard to understand.
 I didn’t know about it until my oldest was about 5 and we’ve been doing it ever since.

 Here’s a look at how we use the concept of the Switch Witch at Halloween.

 - After trick or treating, let the kids enjoy their candy without boundaries apart from removing any choking hazards.

 - Once that first session is done, ask them to sort the candy into two piles—one pile to keep to eat and one to trade in with the Switch Witch.

 - Place the candy into a bag for the Switch Witch and leave it in a specific spot that night.
 (We put it by the back door.)